 We accept no liability for any injury caused to or by persons volunteering to clear snow or ice.

 Grit salt bins

-We would not usually consider grit bins within 200 metres of an existing grit bin, or a grit bin on any road that forms part of the priority 1 or 2 precautionary gritting routes.
+We do not supply additional grit bins on the network.
+However, we do consider relocating grit bins to sites which are not within 200 metres of an existing grit bin, or on any road that forms part of the priority 1 or 2 precautionary gritting routes.

-If you would like to request a grit bin relocation then the site you are recommending would need to meet 2 or more of the following criteria:
+Grit bins will only be relocated if the site you are recommending meets 2 or more of the following criteria: